tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 [hoopla](https://www.hoopladigital.com/) offers several media formats: ebooks, movies, music etc. They stream content to the patron's device via a custom app.

 Patrons choose a library that offers hoopla service, then verify their membership in that library by providing barcode and (optional) PIN.

-Presumably this is done through an ILS integration.
-Apart from this ILS integration, hoopla offers no integrations to a library system.
+Hoopla offers an integration API that gives access to catalog and patron information but does not seem to offer an endpoint for delivery of the actual content.
+Hoopla also uses a wide variety of DRM systems to encrypt and obfuscate different types of content on different platforms.

 ## Interactive educational resources